exasol/public-knowledgebase/Environment-Management/synchronize-archive-volumes-via-ftp.md

 # Synchronize Archive Volumes via FTP
 ## Background

 With this UDF (backup_copy_ftp.sql) written in Python, you can easily synchronize archive volumes between clusters.
 Transport is TLS encrypted (self._ftp = FTP_TLS).
-After volumes have been initially synchronized all files added or deleted will be added or deleted in the target archive volume.
-This UDF does not support synchronizing specific days or backup IDs but it can be easily adjusted to your needs.
+After volumes have been initially synchronized, all files added or deleted will be added or deleted in the target archive volume.
+This UDF does not support synchronizing specific days or backup IDs, but it can be easily adjusted to your needs.
 Parallelism is handled by the database.
 So for best performance, the number of database and master nodes of the target archive volume should be the same.

 ![](images/UDF_sync_volumes.PNG)